AppGeo/emberate/README.md

 **Note: You probably want to use [ember-cli], which has browserify support with the [ember-browserify] module.**

-Emberate is used to create a commonjs `require` hierarchy for your Ember.js project structure, mainly to be used with [browserify].
+Emberate is used to create a commonjs `require` hierarchy for your Ember.js project structure, mainly to be used for building with [browserify].

 For example, given the following structure: